-Overall, the aggregate results described above suggest that participants often establish efficient matchings.
+Overall, participants often establish efficient matchings.
 Stability is more elusive, indicating that it is easier to settle on an efficient matching than to arrange the attendant transfers.
 Incomplete information and submodular surplus structures present hurdles to efficiency and especially stability, with the combination of incomplete information and submodularity reducing stability to a tiny percentage of outcomes.
 Incomplete information appears to introduce "complexity" in that markets with incomplete information take longer to converge and involve substantially more participant interactions to reach an outcome.